How Exoskeletons are Changing Robotics in Construction

 Today there are specific companies that lean on exoskeletons for rehabilitation and other medical uses.
 Lokon is one company that uses the power of these machines to help patients with neurological damage learn how to move and walk again.

 The use of exoskeletons in rehabilitation is also beneficial for the therapists as it eases their own strain in supporting, moving, and working with patients.
 Instead, the exoskeletal machine can take on a large portion of the strain and effort.

 The Two Types of Exoskeletons

 Although the first Pedometer was powered by a small engine – as were many other prototypes after it – there is another variety of exoskeleton in use today.
 Those that are powered by a motor, and those that are not.
-They refer to them as active (motized) and passive exoskeletons.
+They refer to them as active (motorized) and passive exoskeletons.

-Ekso Bionics is a leading the creation of passive suits though their EksoWorks division.
+Ekso Bionics is leading the creation of passive suits through their EksoWorks division.
 Their machines use counterweights and building technology to develop a suit that helps workers lift and move heavy objects without needing to refuel or charge it up.
 It’s like the power of Iron Man, without the need of an Arc Reactor.

 Using Exoskeletons in the Construction Industry

 According to the 2019 Q4 USG + U.S. Chamber of Commerce Commercial Construction Index 33% of contractors are expecting to use wearable technology by 2022.
 In 2019, only 6% of contractors were using wearable technology on site.
 That is a huge jump in just 3 years.

 Exoskeletons didn’t really enter the labour industry until 2015.
 Considering how recient it was, this 33% prediction is a huge jump.
 The popularity of the machines speaks to the changes currently happening in the construction industry as a whole.